 If you have any of these symptoms during your pregnancy, tell your health care provider right away.

-If your placental abruption is small, your health care provider may put you on bed rest to stop your bleeding.
+If your placental abruption is small, your provider may put you on bed rest to stop your bleeding.
 After a few days, most women can usually go back to their normal activities.

 For a moderate separation, you will likely need to stay in the hospital.
 In the hospital:

 - Your baby's heart rate will be monitored.

 - If your baby shows any signs of distress, your health care provider may induce your labor early.
 If you cannot give birth vaginally, you will need a cesarean delivery (C-section).

 Severe placental abruption is an emergency.
 You will need to deliver right away, usually by C-section.
 It is very rare, but a baby can be stillborn if there is a severe abruption.

 Can I Prevent Placental Abruption?